smonier/importContentFromJson/README.md

 # ImportContentFromJson Module

-The **ImportContentFromJson** module facilitates importing content into a JCR (Java Content Repository) structure from a JSON file.
+The **ImportContentFromJson** module facilitates importing content into Jahia JCR (Java Content Repository) structure from a JSON file.
 It simplifies content creation by mapping JSON fields to JCR properties based on the selected content type.

+***This is a Jahia V8+ module***

 ---